For the entire bulletin with pictures, please click the following link: Bulletin for Sunday November 4, 2018

 Please increase your Sunday offering by $5.00 each weekend.
 “I ask you one thing: do not tire of giving to God, but do not give your leftovers.”—Blessed Mother Teresa of Calcutta

 Baptism/Confirmation Sponsorship Certificate: When asked to be a sponsor, a certificate is needed from your home parish.
-If the priest does not know you personally, or by sight, the only other way of knowing you as a practicing Catholic is by tracking your contributions by check or envelope.
+If the priest does not know you personally, or by sight, the only other way of knowing you as a practicing Catholic is by confirming your mass attendance by your use of weekly envelopes.

 Birthright: seeks volunteers: Support women to bring their babies to term, providing pregnancy tests, connecting women with medical, financial, legal and other resources.
 Flexible schedules; training provided.
-Call 203-348-4355 or www.birthright.org
+They are in need of maternity and baby clothes, all sizes and seasons.
+Call 203-348-4355 or www.birthright.org if you can help.

 Project Rachel Ministry: Offers free and confidential help to those seeking healing after abortion.
+Men’s Day of Prayer and Healing will be held on November 10th.
 Come back to God’s love and mercy.
-Call 203-416-1619 or email@example.com
+Call 203-895-3554 or email@example.com for more information.

 End Legalized Abortion: Abortions take place daily at Stamford’s Planned Parenthood, 35 Sixth Street.
 Help us stop this by joining parishioners in front of the facility on Wednesday or Friday mornings, 8am-10:30am, or even just for 30 minutes.
 We pray and silently bear witness to the sanctity of human life.
-Our presence has even helped convince expectant mothers to spare their children.
-To join us, or for specialized training as a Sidewalk Counselor, call Noelle at 857-345-0808.
+Our presence has helped convince expectant mothers to spare their children.
+Call Noelle at 857-345-0808 for specialized training as a Sidewalk Counselor.

 Natural Family Planning & Fertility Care: Natural Family Planning / Fertility Care – Are you seeking a family planning method that is natural, effective, and morally sound?
 The Creighton Model System is based upon a couple’s knowledge and understanding of their naturally-occurring phases of fertility and infertility.
 Engaged couples preparing for marriage, as well as married couples, and couples who are experiencing infertility issues, can all benefit from using this system.
 The teachers of the Creighton Model System are trained allied health professionals, and specifically-trained physicians have been educated to incorporate the Creighton Model System into their medical practice.
 For a FREE introductory session, please contact Angela Marchetti at email@example.com